-The School of Meteorology (SoM) is one of two academic units within the College of Atmospheric and Geographic Sciences (CAGS), the other being the Department of Geography and Environmental Sustainability (DGES).
+The School of Meteorology (SoM) is one of three academic units within the College of Atmospheric and Geographic Sciences (CAGS), the others being the Department of Geography and Environmental Sustainability (DGES), and the School of Aviation.
 In all our undergraduate programs, students complete a rigorous degree that has been designed to enhance their critical learning skills to prepare them to enter the workforce as a strong competitor or to move on to graduate school.